readdy/readdy_documentation/readdy_documentation/installation.md

 >>> sim = api.Simulation()
 >>> sim.set_kernel("CPU")
 ```
-If this does not return an error, you are readdy (HA!).
+If this does not return an error, you are ready to readdy.